 My controlling upbringing taught me to be agreeable to keep others comfortable — but at the cost of my own sense of self.

-On a relentless quest to escape survival, I hit breaking point when I realized that my choices in love, work, and family were all reflections of what lived inside of me.
+In a relentless quest to dismantle survival mode, I began an intensive inward journey when I realized that my choices in love, work, and family were all a direct reflection of what lived inside me.

 Then tragedy struck.
-Of all the things I had endured in this lifetime, never could I have imagined what was ahead of me.
+Of all the things I had endured in this lifetime, never could I have imagined what was ahead.

-One random day, I got the phone call that would forever change my life.
-My younger sister had passed away unexpectedly.
-There are no words that will ever do it justice.
-The pain - insurmountable.
+One random Friday, I received the phone call that would forever change my life.
+My younger sister had passed away unexpectedly—and just like that, my entire world collapsed.

-Grief completely shattered everything I thought I knew to be true.
+Grief shattered everything I thought I knew to be true.
+Yet, in that darkest devastation, something deeper awakened.

-It was in that devastation that something deeper awakened.
-The illusion of control completely crumbled, and for the first time ever, I slowly stopped abandoning myself.
+The illusion of control completely crumbled, and for the first time, I stopped abandoning myself.
+A slow drip, planting one foot on the ground, day-by-day.

-From the depths of pain came purpose — and from that reckoning, a rebirth.
+From the depths of pain came purpose—and from this catalyst, a rebirth.

 Marwa symbolically represents the "Mountain," and it is named in honor of my younger sister, Erica Marwa Marie, who tragically passed away at 34.